demarb/Practice---Learn-Javascript-Journey/README.md

   6. Modal : a popup that opens on the click of a button
   7. Questions : a FAQ like section that expands with responses for respective questions
   8. Product Listing : a listing/menu like page with different products displayed dynamically.
 The filter buttons are also dynamic.
+  9. Video Project : a video with a backdrop that can be paused with a custom button and includes a preloader for slow connections. -Incomplete